tldr-pages/tldr/pages/common/nuclei.md

 # nuclei

-> Fast and customizable vulnerability scanner based on simple YAML based DSL.
+> Fast and customizable vulnerability scanner based on a simple YAML based DSL.
 > More information: <https://github.com/projectdiscovery/nuclei>.

 - [u]pdate nuclei [t]emplates to the latest released version: